sbescobar/SpotiLike/README.md

 # SpotiLike
-Like current song played on your Spotify.
+Like current song played on your Spotify with keystroke.